Akuli/git-guide/branches.md

 * 1f95680 Initial commit
 ```

-I guess this might be useful when you want to ignore lots of unrelated branches, but I always use `--all`.
+I guess this might be useful if you have many unrelated branches and you want to ignore them,
+but I always use `--all`.

-## Think "is based on" instead of "is newer than"
+## Think about "is based on" instead of "is newer than"

 Let's go back to the multiplication branch.
 ```diff